 Although risk assessments relating to most activities of the school will have been completed on your behalf, the content of these assessments will form part of the induction process.
 Any changes to the risk assessments will be discussed at staff meetings and all staff must ensure that the risk assessments are implemented when undertaking any activities.
-Copies of these assessments are held by the Health and Safety coordinator.
+Copies of these assessments are held by the school business manager.